perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 * Sponsors (seem to) like the branded blog post.
 * Get people to bring t-shirts with their employer's logo on, to get it in pictures for tweets.
 Sponsors like tweets thanking them, and like to get their names / logos in photos as well.
+These are so cheap, so we should be doing more of them, before, during, and after the summit.
 * The mentions in attendees' blog posts are appreciated too.
   Hofstadter’s Law applies to this.